-The complexity of performative FLL encourages spontaneous translanguaging activities, e.g., when collaboratively discussing characters’ thoughts, expressions, emotions, and actions in a mix of the languages in play, whilst also making use of multimodal para- and extralinguistic resources.
-In this way, learners “move dynamically between the so-called languages […] to fulfil a variety of strategic and communicative functions” (Li 2018: 26) in relation to the performance on (at?) hand, thus exploring rich resources for translanguaging and imaginative transpositioning activities.
+The complexity of performative FLL encourages spontaneous translanguaging activities, e.g., when collaboratively discussing characters’ thoughts, expressions, emotions, and actions in a mix of the languages in the? play, whilst also making use of multimodal para- and extralinguistic resources.
+In this way, learners “move dynamically between the so-called languages […] to fulfil a variety of strategic and communicative functions” (Li 2018: 26) in relation to the performance at hand, thus exploring rich resources for translanguaging and imaginative transpositioning activities.
 An illustrative example of such an exploration is provided by a university student in a performative FL class situated in Ireland: “Throughout the module, German was the language mostly used, although English wasn’t prohibited and was also used at times.
 The emphasis was on fluency over accuracy and soon we were all using German freely.
 The dramatic situations of our improvisations called on us to reach for the language needed to keep the drama going: the last thing anyone wanted to do was let the drama die out.
 If we didn’t have the exact words the situation called for, we looked for an alternative way of expressing what we had to act out” (Schewe & Woodhouse 2018: 61–62).
 Here, translanguaging activities are used for communicative and strategic functions, driven by the common desire of the students to creatively advance the improvisational drama plot which they obviously enjoy doing, clearly having taken ownership of their performative activities.
-Learners also use multimodal resources to ‘keep the drama going’, ranging from the level of discourse and rhetoric over paralinguistic means to the full array of extralinguistic resources.
+Learners also use multimodal resources to ‘keep the drama going’, ranging from the level of discourse and rhetoric to paralinguistic means and the full array of extralinguistic resources.
 For embodying a particular role in a FL play, the normally preconsciously activated corporeal resources now ought to be intentionally deployed so as to ‘fit’ the role, i.e., “to live through the eyes of others and feel inhabited by their gestures, sounds and postures” (Aden 2017: 59).
 By learners moving, breathing, and inhabiting the characters in a play, FL use and social patterns of behavior in the FL-context are no longer viewed as “abstract concepts unrelated to real-life situations” (Bora 2020: 152).
 Rather, they are imaginatively and corporeally inhabited by the learners in a living context, and the motivation for acting in a particular way is reflected upon in the group of learners, thus facilitating a more holistic understanding of the foreign way of life and making it relatable to their own life-worlds.